fanglab/nanodisco/docs/commands_details.rst

 difference
 ==========

-Compute nanopore signal difference between a native and a WGA dataset.
+Compute the current difference between a native and a WGA dataset.

 **Usage:**